edge-servers/immunity-network-topology/README.rst

 | **default**: |   ``None``    |
 +--------------+---------------+

-If you have a seperate instance of openwisp-network-topology on a different domain, you can use this option to change the base of the url, this will enable you to point all the API urls to your openwisp-network-topology API server's domain, example value: ``https://mytopology.myapp.com``.
+If you have a seperate instance of immunity-network-topology on a different domain, you can use this option to change the base of the url, this will enable you to point all the API urls to your immunity-network-topology API server's domain, example value: ``https://mytopology.myapp.com``.

 ``OPENWISP_NETWORK_TOPOLOGY_API_AUTH_REQUIRED``